Meta-Learning the Inductive Biases of Simple Neural Circuits: Discussion Conclusions

 \section{Discussion \& Conclusions}

 We presented a meta-learning approach to extract the inductive bias of differentiable supervised learning algorithms, which we hope will be useful in normatively interpreting the role of features of biological networks.
 This approach required few assumptions beyond those that make the inductive bias an interesting way to conceptualise a circuit in the first place.
-We required, first, the circuit must be interpretable as performing supervised learning.
-Second, the input data must be specified.
-And, third, you must specify the way the circuit learns, and be able to take gradients through this learning process.
-We will discuss each of these requirements and ways they could be relaxed; regardless, it is heartening that any circuit satisfying these will, in principle, suffice.
+We required, first, that the input data distribution was specified, and, second, the circuit must be interpretable as performing supervised learning.
+We will discuss these requirements and ways they could be relaxed; regardless, it is heartening that any circuit satisfying these will, in principle, suffice.
 The analytic bridge between kernel regression and its inductive bias \citep{bordelon2020spectrum, simon2021neural} has already found multiple uses in biology in just a few years \citep{bordelon2021population, pandey2021structured, harris2019additive, xie2022task}, despite its stringent assumptions.
 We hope that relaxing those assumptions will offer a route to allow these ideas to be applied more broadly.